2-10-4: Pennsylvania Railroad

 The Pennsylvania Railroad (PRR) ordered few new locomotives after 1930, since electrification both consumed the railroad's resources and resulted in a supply of excess steam locomotives that eliminated any requirement for new power.
 Until the Second World War had begun, the PRR's locomotive fleet had not begun to appear inadequate.
 Although the PRR urgently needed new and modern freight power, the War Production Board prohibited working on a new design, and not enough time remained to trial a prototype in any event, the PRR cast around for other railroads' designs that it might modify for PRR use.

 It settled on the C&O's T-1.
 Some modifications were made to the design for these PRR "War Babies".
-These included PRR drop-couplers, sheet-steel pilots, PRR-style cabs, large PRR tenders, Keystone number plates up front, and other modifications.
+These included PRR drop-couplers, sheet-steel pilots, PRR-style cabs, large PRR tenders, Keystone-shaped number plates up front, and other modifications.
 It still betrayed its foreign heritage by lacking the PRR trademark Belpaire firebox and by having a booster engine on the trailing truck.
 Altogether, 125 locomotives were built between 1942 and 1944 and became the largest fleet of Texas-type locomotives in existence.
 All were eventually sold as scrap when the Pennsylvania Railroad converted to diesel.